hhl/hhl/sddm-themes-hhl/README.md

 #### Now some Words to the themes:

-- deepspace is originally made for [siduction](https://siduction.org "siduction homepage")
+- openspace is originally made for [siduction](https://siduction.org "siduction homepage") with the name deepspace.
+  I renamed it to "openspace" to avoid name confusions.

  But for technical reasons, we had to change some things there, only the repository is named to deepspace, because of historical reasons.
  [sddm-theme-deepspace](https://github.com/siduction/sddm-theme-deepspace "the side on github").